 A student is not eligible for advisement during the term of a Waiver or Personal Exemption.
 Requests for a retroactive Waiver or Personal Exemption require written verification from the Dissertation Advisor (or Academic Advisor) that advisement was not provided during the term (a signed statement to this effect must be attached to the request) and in addition must be approved by the department chair.

-If the student is granted a Waiver or Personal Exemption, they must register for IND6000 "Doctoral Candidate" if not registered for the approved term.
+NOTE: If the student is granted a Waiver or Personal Exemption, they must register for IND 6000 "Doctoral Candidate" or up to a maximum or two (2) credits of coursework.